-If you require support or advice with regard to accessing campus facilities, please speak with our Student Experience and Welfare Team, part of Ask Regent's, so we can address your concerns. https://www.regents.ac.uk/information/for-current-students/disability-support
+If you require support or advice with regard to accessing campus facilities, please speak with our Student Experience and Welfare Team, part of Ask Regent's, so we can address your concerns.
+Student support | Regent's University London

 The Library at Regent's supports teaching and learning at the University.
 Our relevant and extensive collections, flexible study spaces and knowledgeable staff can help you achieve your academic goals.
-During term time, the Library is open until late in the evenings.
+During term time, the library is open until late in the evenings.
 During busy exam periods, it is open 24/7.
 Most areas are fully accessible to people with disabilities and wherever there are challenges we work with individuals to overcome, rearrange or support to facilitate good and safe access.